FifthGenHub/DexHunt.github.io/LITEPAPER.md

 - Built for **speed, fairness, and fun**
 - **No staking**, **no idle farming**, **no rug wizardry**
 - Legal-first logic (skill-based = compliant)
-- Fully on-chain open source.
-No central custody, ever.
+- 🛡️ **Non-custodial forever.** No team wallets, no centralized control.

 ---